orb-lang/helm/doc/md/linebuf.md

             index of the tty cursor.

-            cursor is moved by linebuf, ensuring we stay on codepoint boundaries.
+            cursor is moved by txtbuf, ensuring we stay on codepoint boundaries.